Community Education Programs

 Low Income Food Bank Program – Hours are Tuesday – Friday noon to 5pm and Saturday 11am to 3pm

 We offer dog and cat food at a low cost for those in need for up to three dogs and three cats.
 If your animals are spayed or neutered, please bring proof – your first visit to our food bank will be free of charge and you can receive food up to five times in a rolling calendar year.
-If your animals are not spayed or neutered, you may purchase food one time only for a small co-pay.
+Unaltered pets will not be able to receive food.
+Please note – we are currently out of food – call ahead before coming out to the shelter.
 Please call 269-963-1796, ext.
 10 for more information.